ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 ## Authentication Request

+The transaction shall be performed by the primary system when the user aims to access the EPR.
+The primary system shall redirect the user agent (browser) to the IdP authentication endpoint with a *AuthnRequest* message as defined in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.

 ### Message Semantics

 #### Request Message

-This request shall be performed by the primary system when the user aims to access the EPR.
-The primary system shall redirect the user agent (browser) to the IdP authentication endpoint with a *AuthnRequest* message as defined in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.

 The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
 Some elements were ommitted to increase readability.
 The raw request file may be found